twittem/wp-bootstrap-gallery/README.md

 Useage
 ------------
-Simply create a Wordpress post gallery as you usually would and the script will do the rest.
+Simply create a WordPress post gallery as you usually would and the script will do the rest.

 Supported Layouts
 ------------